Scalloped Tomatoes Casserole

 This recipe features a good tomato flavor, but the other chopped vegetables add balance, crunch and contrast to increase the variety of tastes and textures.
 A teaspoon of brown sugar adds a sweetness to the acidic tomatoes.

-Almost like a tomato cake, but full of vegetables this tomato casserole is a great way to use extra tomatoes from the garden.
-This is a warm baked scalloped tomatoes recipe, where our other typical recipes to use extra tomatoes like Marinated Tomatoes, Overnight Salad, and Black Bean and Corn Salsa are served chilled.
+Almost like a tomato cake, but full of vegetables this tomato casserole is a great way to use and enjoy extra tomatoes and fresh produce.

-- A one pound can of cubed, chopped or diced tomatoes work well.
+- A large, one pound 16 ounce can of cubed, chopped or diced tomatoes works well.

-- Substitution – Use 2 1/2 to 3 cups of fresh tomatoes in place of a can of tomatoes.
+- Substitution – Use 2 1/2 to 3 cups of fresh tomatoes (like Roma with a lower water content) in place of a can of tomatoes.

 - Cubes of day old bread or crushed saltine crackers may replace bread crumbs.